Author, Andrew Gibson

 To transfer money from Cyprus to the UK, you can use either a bank or a money transfer specialist.

-I’ll explain the process, how long it takes, the costs involved, and how you can avoid paying high charges.
+I’ll explain the process, how long it takes, the costs, and how to avoid paying high charges.

 How to transfer money from Cyprus to the UK (in 4 steps)